BIP 322: Generic Signed Message Format

 • All outputs that the signer wishes to demonstrate control of are included as additional inputs of to_sign, and their witness and scriptSig data should be set as though these outputs were actually being spent.

-Unlike an ordinary signature, validators of a proof of funds need access to the current UTXO set, to learn that the claimed inputs exist on the blockchain, and to learn their scriptPubKeys.
+Unlike an ordinary signature, validators of a proof of funds need access to the current UTXO set, to learn that the claimed inputs exist on the blockchain and remain unspent.
+An offline validator therefore can only attest to the cryptographic validity of the additional inputs' witness stack, but not its blockchain state.
+An attested list of UTXOs can also never prove that there don't exist more UTXOs for a certain address.

 Detailed Specification